fatherdougalmaguire/fatherdougalmaguire.github.io/projects/corewars/index.md

 excerpt: I first read about CoreWars in old back issues of Scientific American.
 toc: false
 ---
-I first read about CoreWars back when I was at university.
+I first read about CoreWars back when I was at university I was avoiding studying for a physics exam by flicking through old back issues of Scientific American.

-( I was avoiding studying for a physics exam by reading old back issues of Scientific American )
+In the [March 1984 issue](https://www.scientificamerican.com/issue/sa/1984/03-01/), A.K.
+Dewdney first described Core Wars in his *Computer Recreations* column

-And I was hooked.
+I was hooked.

 CoreWars pits two programs ( written in simplified programming language called RedCode ) against each other in a virtual machine ( called MARS or Memory Array Redcode Simulator )